Greece–Israel relations: Electricity connection between Cyprus, Israel and Greece

 Electricity connection between Hadera of Israel and Vasilikos in Cyprus is one of the projects that will be funded by the European Union in the framework of the programme Connecting Europe Facility.
 According to a press release issued by the European Commission the amount earmarked for the Hadera Israel-Vasilikos Cyprus connection is approximately €1.325m.
 The European Commission on February 17, 2017. approved €14.5 million as financial support for final detailed studies prior to Project Implementation.
 The project is based on an undersea cable for the connection of the electricity systems of Israel, Cyprus and Greece.
 Its capacity will be 2000 MW and its length approximately 1518 km.
 It will include three connections: 329 km between Israel and Cyprus, 879 km between Cyprus and Crete and 310 km between Crete and mainland Greece.
 It will allow electricity transmission in both directions.

+Economic relations

+A hotel rooftop in Athens.
+Israeli investors have bought properties and hotels in the city.

+Trade between Greece and Israel was $1.3 billion in 2024, growing from $920 million in 2023.
+Greek exports to Israel were $900 million, led by metal products and electrical equipment; Israeli exports to Israel were $350 million, led by refined petroleum and other chemicals and metal products.

+In the 2020s, there has been extensive Israeli investment in the Greek property sector and it is estimated at over €500 million annually.
+This has included purchases of hotels in the tourism industry and investments as part of the Greek golden visa scheme.
+During the Gaza war, 10,000 Israelis have relocated to Greece.

+Greece is a major travel destination for Israelis.
+In 2025, Greece was the top international destination for air passengers from Israel, with 2.2 million, while in 2024, 621,000 Israelis visited Greece and spent €419 million.
+Cruise ships with Israeli tourists entering Greek ports faced disruption by anti-genocide and pro-Palestine protesters in 2025 and 2026.